 UBS Wealth Way starts with questions and a conversation about what's most important to you.
 Then, your UBS Financial Advisor can help you organize your financial life into three key strategies, based on the specific timeframes of your needs and goals.

-Three key strategies

-Liquidity

-Assets and resources in the Liquidity strategy are allocated to match expenditures in order to provide stable cash flow for short-term expenses, typically the next three years.
+Three key strategies Liquidity Assets and resources in the Liquidity strategy are allocated to match expenditures in order to provide stable cash flow for short-term expenses, typically the next three to five years.
 These assets will typically be used to help maintain your lifestyle and may include entertainment and travel, taxes or purchasing a new home.

-Longevity

-The Longevity strategy is sized to include all of the assets and resources the family plans to utilize for longer-term expenses, with a timeframe generally of four years through the end of life.
-The Longevity strategy will cover items such as retirement, healthcare and long-term care expenses, as well as purchasing a second home.
-A portfolio can be constructed with that goal in mind-a well-diversified portfolio, but with an eye to inflation and managing downside risk.
+The Liquidity strategy is comprised of conservative investments to cash, bonds, and even uses borrowing capacity to help survive (and thrive) during bear markets.
+Longevity The Longevity strategy is sized to include all of the assets and resources the family plans to utilize for longer-term needs with a timeframe generally of four years through the end of life.
+The Longevity strategy will cover items such as retirement, healthcare and long-term care expenses.
+A portfolio can be constructed with that goal in mind-a well-diversified portfolio, but with an eye to inflation, consistent growth and income, and managing downside risk.
+Legacy The Legacy strategy is comprised of assets that are to be used for needs beyond your own.

-Legacy

-The Legacy strategy is comprised of assets that are to be used for needs beyond your own.
 The Legacy strategy helps clarify how much a family can do to improve the lives of others either now or in the future, through making gifts to loved ones or charitable giving.
 Investment portfolios in the Legacy strategy may be invested fairly aggressively since the time horizon associated with the portfolio can usually be measured in decades.

-For illustrative purposes only.

-Investment Planning Estate Planning Income Tax Planning Charitable Planning Cash and short-term high- quality fixed income Help provide funding for capital calls Fund revocable trust to help avoid probate Efficient post-death management structures Optimal mix of taxable and tax-free bonds based on marginal income tax rate Cash contributions to charity Routine gifts of appreciated property to charity Charitable Remainder Trusts Diversified portfolio tied to risk tolerance and spending goals Fund revocable trust to help avoid probate Efficient post-death management structures Asset location Retirement plan contributions Tax-efficient investments in taxable accounts Capital loss harvesting Tax-efficient stock option exercise strategies Qualified Small Business Stock (QSBS) Incomplete Non-Grantor (ING) Trusts Charitable Remainder Trusts Routine gifts of appreciated property to charity Charitable Remainder Trusts - Illiquid investments - Long time horizon - May consider risk profile of beneficiaries Annual exclusion gifts Spousal Lifetime Access Trusts (SLATs) Grantor Retained Annuity Trusts (GRATs) Sales to Grantor Trusts (SGTs) Estate tax liquidity strategies, including Irrevocable Life Insurance Trusts (ILITs) Efficient post-death management structures Grantor trusts Roth IRA conversions Contributions of qualified appreciated property to charity (pre-liquidity and/or post-liquidity) - Donor-Advised Funds - Private Foundations - Charitable Lead Trusts Timeframes may vary.
-Strategies are subject to individual client goals, objectives and suitability.
-This approach is not a promise or guarantee that wealth, or any financial results, can or will be achieved.
+This enables the portfolio to maximize the after-tax wealth you are able to give to others.
+Investment Planning Estate Planning Income Tax Planning Charitable Planning Cash and short-term high-quality fixed income Help provide funding for capital calls Fund revocable trust to help avoid probate Efficient post-death management structures Optimal mix of taxable and tax-free bonds based on marginal income tax rate Cash contributions to charity Routine gifts of appreciated property to charity Charitable Remainder Trusts Diversified portfolio tied to risk tolerance and spending goals Fund revocable trust to help avoid probate Efficient post-death management structures Asset location Retirement plan contributions Tax-efficient investments in taxable accounts Capital loss harvesting Tax-efficient stock option exercise strategies Qualified Small Business Stock (QSBS) Incomplete Non-Grantor (ING) Trusts Charitable Remainder Trusts Routine gifts of appreciated property to charity Charitable Remainder Trusts - Illiquid investments - Long time horizon - May consider risk profile of beneficiaries Annual exclusion gifts Spousal Lifetime Access Trusts (SLATs) Grantor Retained Annuity Trusts (GRATs) Sales to Grantor Trusts (SGTs) Estate tax liquidity strategies, including Irrevocable Life Insurance Trusts (ILITs) Efficient post-death management structures Grantor trusts Roth IRA conversions Contributions of qualified appreciated property to charity (pre-liquidity and/or post-liquidity) - Donor-Advised Funds - Private Foundations - Charitable Lead Trusts